micmejia/bible-dump/NKJV/Daniel/Dan 4.md

 it _is_ you, O king, who have grown and become strong; for your greatness has grown and reaches to the heavens, and your dominion to the end of the earth.

 ###### 23
-"And inasmuch as the king saw a watcher, a holy one, coming down from heaven and saying, 'Chop down the tree and destroy it, but leave its stump and roots in the earth, _bound_ with a band of iron and bronze in the tender grass of the field; let it be wet with the dew of heaven, and let him graze with the beasts of the field, till seven [^e]times pass over him';
+"And inasmuch as the king saw a watcher, a holy one, coming down from heaven and saying, 'Chop down the tree and destroy it, but leave its stump and roots in the earth, _bound_ with a band of iron and bronze in the tender grass of the field; let it be wet with the dew of heaven, and let him graze with the beasts of the field, till seven times pass over him';

 ###### 24
 this is the interpretation, O king, and this is the decree of the Most High, which has come upon my lord the king:

 ###### 25
 They shall drive you from men, your dwelling shall be with the beasts of the field, and they shall make you eat grass like oxen.
-They shall wet you with the dew of heaven, and seven [^f]times shall pass over you, till you know that the Most High rules in the kingdom of men, and gives it to whomever He chooses.
+They shall wet you with the dew of heaven, and seven times shall pass over you, till you know that the Most High rules in the kingdom of men, and gives it to whomever He chooses.

 ###### 26
-"And inasmuch as they gave the command to leave the stump _and_ roots of the tree, your kingdom shall be assured to you, after you come to know that Heaven[^g] rules.
+"And inasmuch as they gave the command to leave the stump _and_ roots of the tree, your kingdom shall be assured to you, after you come to know that Heaven rules.

 ###### 27
 Therefore, O king, let my advice be acceptable to you; break off your sins by _being_ righteous, and your iniquities by showing mercy to _the_ poor.
-Perhaps there may be a [^h]lengthening of your prosperity." ## Nebuchadnezzar's Humiliation
+Perhaps there may be a lengthening of your prosperity." ## Nebuchadnezzar's Humiliation

 ###### 28
 All _this_ came upon King Nebuchadnezzar.

 ###### 29
-At the end of the twelve months he was walking [^i]about the royal palace of Babylon.
+At the end of the twelve months he was walking about the royal palace of Babylon.

 ###### 30
 The king spoke, saying, "Is not this great Babylon, that I have built for a royal dwelling by my mighty power and for the honor of my majesty?"